The IFRS 16 in a nutshell!

 Where every accountant and controller immediately made a distinction between the financial leases and operational leases, this distinction will no longer apply with the entry of IFRS 16.
 As from January 2019, all assets and liabilities of all identified lease agreements must be included in the balance sheet.
 Exemptions apply to leases with a lease term of 12 months or less.
 If it can be assumed that after the rental period the contract will be extended (or not dissolved), the rental period that is actually expected must be taken into account, and it may therefore be that the lease still has to be recognized on the balance sheet.

 The consequences for your company

 Your solvency is reflected in the ratio between your balance sheet total and equity.
 With more lease contracts on the balance sheet, your balance sheet total increases and your solvency ratio deteriorates.
 This can affect your relationship with stakeholders but can also have a negative effect in closing future contracts.

 How can Tribes help you?

-The fewer lease contracts that need to be recognized on your balance sheet, the better.
+Of course, the fewer leasing contracts that have to be recognized on your balance sheet, the better.
 Of course, Tribes already offers this flexibility, which makes it possible to enter into a lease of less than 12 months.
-After those 12 months you can of course extend your contract, but in that case, the lease will need to be on the balance.
-In order to continue working with the exemption, you will have to move physically.
+After those 12 months you can of course extend your contract, but the lease no longer falls under the exemption.
+In order to continue working with this exemption, you will have to move physically.
 And that is possible at Tribes!
 You will keep the service, image and facilities you are used to, and we will help you organize the move.
 With our network of inspiring locations throughout the Netherlands, Belgium, Germany (and soon worldwide), there are plenty of solutions to offer - for small organizations, but also for large, international companies.
-We are happy to help you in your search for the right solution!
+And even better: we have IFRS specialists everywhere, who can help you in your search for the right approach!